Situn09/DisplayGitRepo/README.md

 - After performing a user repository search, enter the GitHub repository name in the designated input field.
 - Click the "Search" button.
 - See the list of repositories matching the provided name within the specified user's repositories.
+### 3.Navigate to diff page
+- in bottom of this website you can jump into different page
+- you can back and forth from any specific page using older and newer button
+### 4.Set load repository per page
+- you can set how many repository can load in single page , by default it load only 10 repository per page
 ## Technologies Used
 ### Frontend:
 - HTML